-- People with disabilities not be discriminated against,
+- People with disabilities should not be discriminated against,

 - Communications with people with disabilities are as effective as communications with others and

-- That the district make reasonable modifications of practices to ensure equal opportunity and access to website content, software, and equipment for people with disabilities.
+- That the district make reasonable modifications to practices to ensure equal opportunity and access to website content, software, and equipment for people with disabilities.

-Do I have to pay for the accommodations or modifications?
+Do I have to pay for the accommodation or modifications?